HumzaAwan/Voice-Activated-Agent-with-OpenAI-SDK-For-Trip-Analytics/README.md

 ## 📄 License

-This project is for educational and research purposes.
 Please review and comply with all third-party library licenses.

 ## 🆘 Support